 Replacement tires must be the same size, and have at least the same weight carrying capacity as the original equipment.
 All tires of the same size and rating may not have the same weight carrying capacity.
 Consult your tire dealer.
-The original equipment tires supplied on your motor home have weight carrying capacities to support gross axle weight ratings (GAWR) as stated on the Federal Certification Tag located on the sidewall near the driver's seat.
+The original equipment tires supplied on your motor home have weight carrying capacities to support Gross Axle Weight Ratings (GAWR) as stated on the Federal Certification Tag located on the sidewall near the driver's seat.

-If You Get A Flat Tire
+If You Get a Flat Tire

+In case of sudden tire failure:

+- Avoid heavy brake application

+- Gradually decrease speed

-In case of sudden tire failure, avoid heavy brake application.
-Gradually decrease speed.
-Hold steering wheel firmly and move slowly to a safe, off-road place.
-Park on a firm, level spot, turn off the ignition, and turn on the hazard flasher system.
+- Hold the steering wheel firmly and move slowly to a safe, off-road place

+- Park on a firm level spot

+- Turn off the ignition

+- Turn on the hazard flasher system